 Visual indicators are among the first signs to watch for.
 For example, discoloration or dark spots may appear on your walls.
 Such markings often indicate hidden moisture.

-Besides visual cues, there are other important indicators.
+In addition to visual cues, there are other signs and indicators.
 Look for a musty smell, a common sign of moisture in walls.
-Unpleasant odors can suggest mold growth due to water exposure.
+Unpleasant odors may indicate mold growth from water exposure.

 Here are some early signs to keep an eye on: